 - Jairo Orea- CISO, Kimberly-Clark.
 After appearing in our sneak preview section of the first edition, Orea expands on his topic of the challenges and solutions for addressing the complex requirements of hybrid cloud environment architecture.
 As well as the implications for emerging advanced security analytics requirements.
 His Triad (identity, data, and infrastructure) schema for optimized hybrid cloud architecture planning is an especially useful resource.
 Orea’s credentials as having been UnitedHealth Group’s Chief Information Security Architect, as well as continuing to serve as Chief Architect for the Trusted Cloud Initiative (Cloud Security Alliance), make this chapter a particularly authoritative read.

 - Jim Routh- CSO, Aetna.
 Since writing the Foreword for the first edition, Routh provides an in-depth view of model driven security.
 He includes insights to what he terms ‘unconventional controls’.
-Routh’s authority and subject matter expertise in the emerging world of advanced security is bolstered by his role as the chairman of NH-ISAC’s (National Health Information Sharing and Analysis Center) board.
+Routh’s authority and subject matter expertise in the emerging world of advanced security is bolstered by his role as the chairman of H-ISAC’s (Health Information Sharing and Analysis Center) board.
 On top of that, Routh’s cutting-edge adoption of Aetna’s innovative security strategy was profiled in the Wall Street Journal.
-In his chapter, you’ll get in-depth insights into the realities behind this next wave of advanced security solutions.
+In his chapter, you’ll get in-depth insights into the realities behind this next generation of predictive security solutions.

 - William Scandrett- CISO, Allina Health.
 Scandrett shares his insights into the healthcare utilities of UEBA beyond security applications.
 Fortifying the prospect of the security solution being a beneficial part of the enterprises bottom line.
 It turns out that UEBA behavior monitoring can be applied to medical devices to establish their normal operational behavior.
 It can also be used for IT planning of appliances.
 As well as using UEBA’s baseline patterning to understand where devices should live and how they should operate in the network.
 As well, Scandrett shares his fascinating insights into Allina Health’s unique use case involving Super Bowl LII.
 In this case, Allina supports the healthcare services activities for the massive high-profile event.

 - Vishal Salvi- CISO, Infosys.
 Writing the Foreword to the book, Salvi shares his insight on the challenges a majority of organizations face with digital transformation in today’s rapidly evolving environments.
 He sees a great deal of digital transformation first hand as the security leader for one of the top system integrators in the world.
 From his perspective, he sees the unfolding value of UEBA across a broad collection of enterprise environments.
-He observes that the majority of books CIOs and CISOs have for security technology in today’s emerging environment are simply outmoded.
-He sees how our book should be a critical part of their library going forward.
+He observes that the majority of books CIOs and CISOs have for security technology are simply outmoded.
+Above all, he sees how our book should be a critical part of their library going forward.

-Lastly, the second edition of the “Borderless Behavior Analytics – Who’s Inside?
-What’re They Doing?” book will be launched during RSA 2018 conference in San Francisco.
-You can score a complimentary copy at the Gurucul booth in south hall #2001 (while supplies last!).
+Lastly, the second edition of the book will be launched during RSA 2018 conference in San Francisco.
+Score a complimentary copy and explore the next generation of predictive security at the Gurucul booth in south hall #2001.